lwileczek/k8s-quick-start/roles/controller/README.md

   - cluster\_name:  The name of the cluster that will be passed to kubespray.
     Default: `mycluster`
   - release\_branch: The branch of Kubesrpay to use.
 Default: `release-2.12`
-  - node\_os:  The os of the systems you are deploying to.
-Default: `ubuntu`